patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 Connecting the PIR output to PIN_A1.
-Also connect a 10K Ohm resistor (not shown) from this pin to ground on the DC jack.
+Also connect a 10K Ohm resistor (not shown) from this pin to the second ground pin on the DC jack.
+Set the <a href="https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/testing-a-pir">retriggering</a> jumper on the PIR in the H position to permit retriggering.
+Adjust the sensitivity to the low side of the potentiometer.
+If you're wondering why, I have two reasons.
+One, the camera only has a ten foot range in night mode.
+And two, when using the unit outdoors there's more variability in the background temperature and this allows for more (false positive) triggering.
+To learn more checkout <a href="https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/how-pirs-work">this article</a>.

 ![Connecting the PIR Output to PIN_A1](/images/image18.jpg)